-If you are unable to make your monthly tuition payment and fall behind, please reach out to the Chief Administrator about updating your payment plan or the potential of applying for GSRP or a scholarship.
+If you are unable to make your monthly tuition payment and fall behind, please reach out to the VP of Early Childhood Administration about updating your payment plan or the potential of applying for GSRP or a scholarship.
 We want to work with families to fulfill their tuition agreements or set up assistance as needed.
-In the case that a family falls behind and fails to speak with the Chief Administrator regarding an update to the payment plan, the following steps will be taken.
+In the case that a family falls behind and fails to speak with the VP of Early Childhood Administration regarding an update to the payment plan, the following steps will be taken.

-Step 1: If payment is not made in full for the month, speak with the Chief Administrator about a payment plan for the month.
+Step 1: If payment is not made in full for the month, speak with the VP of Early Childhood Administration about a payment plan for the month.
 A full or partial payment must be made during the month.